raiden-network/raiden/docs/adr/0011-routing-with-token-swaps.rst

 Use Case
 --------

-Buyer’s and sellers usually each have a preferred currency/token.
+Buyers and sellers usually each have a preferred currency/token.
 When both parties prefer different tokens, one party has to accept dealing with a non-preferred token.
 In addition to being inconvenient, this can also require open a new channel, this making the payment slow and